-Someone may have talked to you about becoming "an affiliate" of their online business, or maybe you are an Amazon affiliate.
-The term "affiliate" seems to be confusing, so I'm here to help you sort out the meaning.
+People may have talked to you about becoming "affiliates" of their online businesses, or maybe you are yourself an Amazon affiliate.
+The term "affiliate" seems to be confusing, so we'll try to sort out the meaning below.

 The term "affiliate" has two general definitions in business contexts:

 In corporate law and taxes, an affiliate is a company that is related to another company, usually by being in the position of a member or a subordinate role.
 According to Investopedia, usually, the affiliate is "less than 50% owned by the parent company."
 Two companies may be affiliated if one company has control over the other or if both are controlled by a third company.